 Carbon Tracker introduced the concept of stranded assets to get people thinking about the implications of not adjusting investment in line with the emissions trajectories required to limit global warming.

-- Economic stranding – due to a change in relative costs / prices
+- Economic stranding – due to a change in relative costs / prices.

-- Physical stranding – due to distance / flood / drought
+- Physical stranding – due to distance / flood / drought.

 Financial regulators have also endorsed the importance of scenario analysis for assessing climate risk through the Financial Stability Board Task Force on Climate-related Financial Disclosures.
 Mark Carney, the FSB chair stated that a carbon budget consistent with a 2°C target “would render the vast majority of reserves ‘stranded’ — oil, gas and coal that will be literally unburnable without expensive carbon capture technology, which itself alters fossil fuel economics”.